Engineers working in a office

 This post is part of my Advent of Code 2022.

-Today I want to share some of the lessons I learned from three of my ex-coworkers.
 I didn’t take the time to thank them when I worked with them.
 This is my thank you note.
-I’m slightly changing their names.

 1. Inspire Change

 He was the kind of guy who inspired trust to ask him anything, not only about coding.
-I tapped his shoulder: “hey, Edward.
-I have a question about life.”
+I tapped his shoulder: “hey, Edgardo.
+I have a question about life” and he dropped whatever he was doing to listen, answer, and inspire us all.

-In emergencies, while everybody panicked, Edward was calm, going through log files and running diagnostics.
+In emergencies, while everybody panicked, Edgardo was calm, going through log files and running diagnostics.

 2. Stand on the shoulders of giants

-Also, from Jack, I learned to read other people’s source code.
+Also, from Javier, I learned to read other people’s source code.
 He believed that’s the way of learning from others.
 By looking at his code.

-Also, from Paul, I learned to optimize for the most frequent scenario.
-Once we had to read and validate XML files, Paul suggested storing the XML documents first and then validating them and continuing with the rest of the processing.
+Also, from Pedro, I learned to optimize for the most frequent scenario.
+Once we had to read and validate XML files, Pedro suggested storing the XML documents first and then validating them and continuing with the rest of the processing.
 Because “90% of the time, those documents are valid.”

 Voilà!
 These are some of the lessons I learned from some of my post coworkers.
 What have you learned from your coworkers and bosses?
 I bet they have something to teach you.